Posts

 Image

-SITTING FOR LONG PERIODS HARMFUL EVEN FOR YOUNG AND HEALTHY PEOPLE MODERATE EXERCISE MAY NOT BUFFER AGAINST THE NEGATIVE EFFECTS OF SITTING FOR LONG PERIODS Between long commutes, video conference-packed workdays, and evenings of streaming and scrolling, millennials now spend more than 60 hours per week sitting, potentially boosting their heart disease risk and accelerating other signs of aging, according to new research from CU Boulder and the University of California Riverside.
-The study of more than 1,000 former or current Colorado residents, including 730 twins, is among the first to explore how prolonged sitting impacts health measures such as cholesterol and body mass index (BMI) in young adults.
+SITTING: AN UNEXPECTED HEALTH RISK Between long commutes, video conference-packed workdays, and evenings of streaming and scrolling, millennials now spend more than 60 hours per week sitting, potentially increasing their risk of heart disease and accelerating other signs of aging, according to new research from the University of California, Riverside.
+The study, which involved more than 1,000 former or current Colorado residents, including 730 twins, is among the first to investigate the impact of sitting on health measures such as cholesterol and body mass index (BMI) in young adults.
 It found that more than meeting the minimum recommended physical activity guidelines—about 20 minutes per day of moderate exercise—is needed to counter the hazards of spending most waking hours in a seat.
-"Our research suggests that sitting less througho...
+"Our research suggests that sitting may be necessary to get more vigorous exercise, or a seated po,smayombiay be necessary to reduce the risk of premature aging in earl...

 CONCUSSIONS LINKED TO HIGHER IRON IN THE BRAIN